Dog Training Videos

 5 dogs working on "place" with distractions...

-Before & After: Reactive GSD Mia and Rescue Dog Milo.
-Awesome results in 2 weeks!
+Before & After (with their owners): Reactive GSD Mia and Rescue Dog Milo.
+Awesome results in 3 weeks!

 Public "Down-Stays" in a HIGHLY distracting environment: Shiba Inu Copper & Doodle Willow